platformsh/platformsh-docs/src/configuration/services/postgresql.md

 6. In the development environment, review `/var/log/deploy.log` to confirm that the migration was successful, inspect the database, and test your application as needed to confirm that the migration was successful and that the application works with the new PostgreSQL version.
 7. When you're ready to upgrade the database on your master environment, start off by triggering a fresh snapshot of the master environment's data.
 This will give you the ability to roll back the upgrade process in case something goes wrong.
 8. Push the same commit from step 5 into your project's master branch.
 This will carry out the migration in your production environment.
-9. Finally, push out another commit that removes the old database service, which is no longer needed now that the upgrade process is finished.
+9. Finally, push out another commit that removes the old database service and the deploy hook used for migration, which is no longer needed now that the upgrade process is finished.

 **Note**
 If your database is too large to duplicate within your plan size, we'd suggest temporarily raising your plan limits.
 Charges are prorated, so you'll only be billed for a single day of increased usage.
 However, you can also use a development environment to perform the migration: